Top Posts

 Novotel Suites Pool Bar

 We found the best rooftop bar at Novotel Suites right on Malioboro Street!
 Just walk into the lobby and take the lift to the 10th floor.
 Here you’ll find a relaxing pool deck with bar that is open to the public.
 You can purchase drinks and food with a city skyline view.
+We think this would be an excellent place to stay actually as it is in such a perfect location.

 We came here in the early evening around 6pm which coincided with their happy hour!
 Lasting for 2 hours it includes beer, wine and cocktails.
 Mike enjoyed his cold Bintang(45k at happy hour) and I loved the lime squash (35k) ask for syrup to sweeten it and it’s incredibly refreshing.
 This was the perfect spot to relax before heading out to wander the famous Malioboro St night markets and street food!
+Check out this night tour which is awesome too!

 Malioboro Street